unt-libraries/texas-choropleth/README.md

 (ENV)$ touch secrets.json
 ```

-The `local.py` settings only uses the `SECRET_KEY`, as the database settings preconfigured to work with Fig/Docker, but the `production.py` settings file also requires that the database settings are included.
+The `local.py` settings only uses the `SECRET_KEY`, as the database settings preconfigured to work with Docker, but the `production.py` settings file also requires that the database settings are included.

 Here is an example of what the `secrets.json` file should look like.